khulnasoft/tradescope/docs/strategy-callbacks.md

 ## Adjust trade position

 The `position_adjustment_enable` strategy property enables the usage of `adjust_trade_position()` callback in the strategy.
-For performance reasons, it's disabled by default and tradescope will show a warning message on startup if enabled.
+For performance reasons, it's disabled by default and freqtrade will show a warning message on startup if enabled.
 `adjust_trade_position()` can be used to perform additional orders, for example to manage risk with DCA (Dollar Cost Averaging) or to increase or decrease positions.

 Additional orders also result in additional fees and those orders don't count towards `max_open_trades`.